Tensor Renormalization-Group study of the surface critical behavior of a frustrated two-layer Ising model: Surface critical behavior of the model

-As can be seen on Fig.~\ref{fig10} (right), the lowest scaling dimension seems to vanish at the tricritical point.
+As can be seen on Fig.~\ref{fig10} (right), the lowest scaling dimension becomes very small after the tricritical point.
 The second one increases with $J_1$ and crosses the next scaling dimension at $J_1\simeq 0.1$ and the following one at $J_1\simeq 0.2$.
 Besides this point, it goes out of the range of eigenvalues that we measured.
 We observed that these two lowest (up to $J_1 \simeq 0.1$) scaling dimensions $x_1^s$ and $x_2^s$ are related by \be x_2^s\simeq {1\over 4x_1^s}. \ee On Fig.~\ref{fig10}, one can see the good agreement of the second level with the dotted line computed from the numerical data of $x_1^s$ as $1/4x_1^s$.
-Eq.~\ref{EqSym} is similar to the duality relation between electric scaling dimensions $x_e(n)=n^2/2g$ and magnetic ones $x_m(m)=m^2g/2$ in the Coulomb gas with $n=m=1$.
-However, the $g$ coupling that can be computed from the numerical estimate of $x_1^s$ is significantly smaller than the expected value ${2\over x_\varepsilon}=x^s_\sigma$ for the AT model and therefore the F2LIM~\cite{Saleur}. \\
+Eq.~(\ref{EqSym}) is similar to the duality relation between electric scaling dimensions $x_e(n)=n^2/2g$ and magnetic ones $x_m(m)=m^2g/2$ in the Coulomb gas with $n=m=1$.
+However, the $g$ coupling that can be computed from the numerical estimate of $x_1^s$ is significantly smaller than the expected value ${2\over x_\varepsilon}=x^s_\sigma$ for the AT model and therefore the F2LIM~\cite{Saleur}.
+The third (up to $J_1\simeq 0.1$) scaling dimension is in good agreement with the value $x_\varepsilon =4x_{\sigma\tau}$ of the AT model in the bulk.

-The third (up to $J_1 \simeq 0.1$) scaling dimension is in good agreement with the value $x_\varepsilon=4x_{\sigma\tau}$ of the AT model in the bulk.
-Note that the agreement seems to extend also to the region where the bulk transition is 1st-order.
-It is tempting to conclude that the surface transition is of second order, as it the case of the $q$-state Potts model with $q>4$.
-However, a first-order transition point cannot be conformally invariant and therefore, the gap-exponent relation, used to estimate the scaling dimension, does not hold.